refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 * Isomap

 Use the distance matrix instead of position matrix for data.
 The distance is also not defined in Euclidean space but in abstract graphs.
 Using k-NN to link the edge of graph, and the distance is defined as the shortest distance (number of edges) between two nodes (data points).
 After we have the distance matrix of data, we use **MDS** (multidimension scaling) algorithm to carry out the dimension reduction (linear embedding).
-The philosophy of MDS is to project data into lower dimension and in the same time try to keep the distance between datapoints unchanged.
+The philosophy of MDS is to project data into lower dimension and at the same time try to keep the distance between datapoints unchanged.

 See [this post](http://blog.csdn.net/Dark_Scope/article/details/53229427) for more info on isomap and MDS and [this](http://blog.csdn.net/u010705209/article/details/53518772) on details of MDS.